jackh404/python-p4-mock-challenge-hotel-customers/README.md

 # Flask Mock Challenge - Hotel Customers

-For this assessment, you'll be working with a Hotel Customer domain.
+For this Mock Code Challenge, you'll be working with a Hotel Customer domain.

 In this repo: